Yao Tian Sheng He

 "According to Zhou dynasty legend, Prince Qiao celebrated his epiphany of learning the true meaning of Daoism by playing the sheng mouth organ, thus attracting a fenghuang, or mythical phoenix bird, to dance before him.
 The sheng's bamboo pipes are designed to resemble the fenghuangs wing feathers."

-(I played Jade Sheng Heavenly Crane in my related program).
+(I played Jade Sheng Heavenly Crane in my programs related to Henan and winged beings).

 15061.xxx.
 I have not yet found any other references to him.